elaforge/karya/doc/overview.md

 Balinese, and Carnatic music.
 [Call documentation.](calls.html)

-    Scores are composed hierarchically, and there's no strict division between call that modifies or emits a single note and one that modifies or produces an entire piece, so the entire score is a call too.
+    Scores are composed hierarchically, and there's no strict division between a call that modifies or emits a single note and one that modifies or produces an entire piece, so the entire score is a call too.
 Calls can take arguments and be written with custom symbols, and when the existing ones aren't sufficient you can create your own.

 - Pitch control.
 You have full control over the pitch of each note, and can apply customized forms of vibrato, portamento, vocal ornaments, or whatever